 Note: n.a. = not applicable (the economy was not included in Doing Business for that year).
 DB2012 rankings shown are not last year's published rankings but comparable rankings for DB2012 that capture the effects of such factors as data corrections and the addition of 2 economies (Barbados and Malta) to the sample this year.
 DB2013 rankings reflect changes to the methodology.
 For all economies with a total tax rate below the threshold of 25.7% applied in DB2013, the total tax rate is set at 25.7% for the purpose of calculating the ranking on the ease of paying taxes.
-Source: Doing Business database.

 Equally helpful may be the benchmarks provided by the economies that over time have had the best performance regionally or globally on the number of payments or the time required to prepare and file taxes (figure 8.2).
-These benchmarks help show what is
+These benchmarks help show what is possible in easing the administrative burden of tax compliance.
+And changes in regional averages can show where Thailand is keeping up-and where it is falling behind.